-I’ll also dig into the most commonly used apps that Synology includes: Photo Station, Video Station, Audio Station, Cloud Station, Cloud Sync and the new Note Station.
+I’ll also dig into the most commonly used apps that Synology includes: Photo Station, Video Station, Audio Station, Cloud Station, Cloud Sync and the relatively new Note Station.

 This guide is meant to be a living document.
 You can always find updates and the most recent version of the guide at the OSQuestGuides.com.
-You can also join the mailing list at OSQuestGuides.com to be notified of new guide releases and additional tips.